-Catherine Bevanda founded Sacred Heart House in 1980, after she learned the convent next to Sacred Heart School in lower downtown Denver had closed.
+Sacred Heart House of Denver was founded by Catherine Bevanda in 1980 after she learned the convent next to Sacred Heart School in lower downtown Denver had closed.
 Catherine, who came to Denver to study at Loretto Heights, supported herself by working at an orphanage and at Marycrest Convent, which was operating a skeletal homeless shelter at the time.
 Thinking she could expand on that idea in the abandoned convent, she opened its doors to those people in Denver, who, for one reason or another, found themselves homeless.

 In 1982, Susanna Kennedy of the Sisters of Charity of Leavenworth from nearby Annunciation Parish became director.
 Under her guidance, the mission to serve those who wanted to become self-sufficient developed.
 Within a short period of time, this self-sufficiency program gained attention, respect and financial support from the Denver community.
 In April 1991, Sacred Heart House of Denver was incorporated in Colorado as a non-profit organization for charitable and educational purposes.